shopware/docs/products/extensions/b2b-suite/guides/core/store-api.md

 # Store API

 We use swagger.io for the documentation of our B2B-Suite endpoints.
-The created [swagger.json](https://gitlab.com/shopware/shopware/enterprise/b2b/-/blob/minor/swagger.json) file can be displayed with [swagger ui](http://swagger.io/swagger-ui/).
+The created [swagger.json](https://gitlab.com/shopware/shopware/enterprise/b2b/-/blob/minor/swagger.json) file can be displayed with [Swagger UI](http://swagger.io/swagger-ui/).

 ## Description